sarthak-shastrakar/NextstepAI/README.md

-# 🚀 NextStep AI — AI-Powered Career Coach
+# 🚀 CareerForge AI — AI-Powered Career Coach

-NextStep AI is a sophisticated, AI-driven career coaching platform built with **Next.js 15**.
+CareerForge AI is a sophisticated, AI-driven career coaching platform built with **Next.js 15**.
 It empowers users to build professional resumes, generate tailored cover letters, prepare for interviews, and gain real-time industry insights using state-of-the-art AI models like **Google Gemini** and **OpenRouter**.

 ---